pdzaffina/devops_learning_path/Book_Study_The_Unicorn_Project.md

 * Must have a well documented environment to enable day one builds for new devs
 * Proper documentation as important as code to make things work
 * State of flow concept like "being in the zone"
 * Working on legacy code can be difficult, but is a constant.
-Spend time upfront trying to make decis ISP one knowing you'll have to redo.
+Spend time upfront trying to make decisions knowing you'll have to redo.

 ### *Discussion Questions*
 * How was your first day at current job?